observablehq/plot/README.md

 * **strokeOpacity** - a stroke opacity per series; bound to the *opacity* scale
 * **title** - a tooltip per series (a string of text, possibly with newlines)

-To distinguish a *fill* channel from a constant *fill*, the area mark tests whether the provided *fill* is a valid CSS color;
+To distinguish a *fill* channel from a constant *fill*, the area mark tests whether the provided *fill* is a valid CSS color…

 In addition to the [standard style options](#marks), the following additional options are supported: